 We can’t seem to let some violence go without reacting with violence of our own.
 Again, Americans see a violent reaction to violence as absolutely necessary despite the admonitions of Jesus to “turn the other cheek.”

 We abrogated attempts at keeping the planet habitable by disavowing the Strategic Arms Limitation Treaty, thinking, in our bizarre way, that these gruesome weapons constitute some kind of “deterrent.”
 We just don’t see how countering a threat with a threat isn’t effective in the long run.
-And we’ve completely lost the ability to see the other side’s point of view.
+And we’ve completely lost the ability to see the other side’s point of view or compromise for a win-win solution.

 This vulnerability was evident when Dwight David Eisenhower involved us in the Vietnamese civil war, backed by a vast majority of Americans, where we foolishly killed three million Vietnamese who turned out to be allies in the Cold War, not enemies.
 It happened again when Bush 41 defended the rogue state, Kuwait, Clinton 42 boycotted Iraq for his eight years with “no fly” zones and Bush 43 invaded Iraq for what turned out was no good reason at all.
-Our cupidity, aggressiveness, and gullibility as a nation has come back to haunt us as these decisions, along with a prior decision to actively support colonialism and Zionism, destabilized the entire Middle East and led to violence and enmity all over the region and spreading rapidly to other parts of the world.
+Our cupidity, aggressiveness, and gullibility as a nation have come back to haunt us as these decisions, along with a prior decision to actively support colonialism and Zionism, destabilized the entire Middle East and led to violence and enmity that has spread to other parts of the world.

-We spend an inappropriate percentage of our Gross Domestic Product on our mislabeled Defense Department which uses death and destruction in the poorer parts of the rest of the world to increase profit, production, and patriotism back home.
+We spend an inappropriate percentage of our Gross Domestic Product on our mislabeled Defense Department (more than the next 10 countries combined) which uses death and destruction in the poorer parts of the rest of the world to increase profit, production, and patriotism back home.

 We now are prepared to jump into several wars which are primarily the result of our own false values and erroneous beliefs, ready to once again “right wrongs” with additional violence, believing, against a great deal of historical evidence to the contrary, that this time around, it will miraculously stop (rather than escalate) the enmity, killing, and destruction.